This morning I went to the gym for no other reason than to earn the right to gorge myself on French fries tonight. I mean, right now. I mean, what?

 - Preheat the oven to 350.

-- Beat the sugar, softened butter, milk, egg, and vanilla.
+- Beat the sugar, softened butter, milk, egg, lemon zest, and vanilla.

 - Sift together the flour, baking powder, and salt.
 Stir gently with previous mixture until combined.
 Batter should be pretty thick, but still soft and scoopable.
 If it’s too thick, add a little more milk.